Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Proof of the theorem.

-Hence, we can use Proposition \ref{translation} with $H_0= G_0$, for proving that $G_0$ is abelian and finite.
+Hence, we use Proposition \ref{translation} with $K_0= G_0$, to prove that $G_0$ is abelian and finite.
 This implies that $G$ is finite.

-Moreover, if $G$ consists in homeomorphisms isotopic to the identity, then $G=G_0$ is abelian and consists in pseudo-translations.
-On the other hand, we have already noted that a group of pseudo-translatons acts freely, since a pseudo-translation with a fixed point is necessarily trivial.
+Moreover, if $G$ consists of homeomorphisms isotopic to the identity, then $G=G_0$ is abelian and consists of pseudo-translations.
+Also, we have already noted that a group of pseudo-translations acts freely, since a pseudo-translation with a fixed point is necessarily trivial.
+By Proposition \ref{group} $G$ is {conjugate} to a group of rational translations.